-She’s also writing a book about motherhood and its absence, told through the story of the North Dakota oil boom and her family’s mineral rights on land her great-grandmother homesteaded in the early 1900s.
+She’s currently writing a book about motherhood and its absence, told through the story of the North Dakota oil boom and her family’s mineral rights on land her great-grandmother homesteaded in the early 1900s.

-Erika, who worked in the McClatchy Washington Bureau from 2007 to 2013, covered environmental issues and served as the Washington correspondent for the Miami Herald, and spent four years covering Washington for the Anchorage Daily News and the Idaho Statesman.
+Erika, who worked in the McClatchy Washington Bureau from 2007 to 2013, covered environmental issues and served as the Washington correspondent for the Miami Herald, and before that spent four years covering Washington for the Anchorage Daily News and the Idaho Statesman.
 Her work on the Larry Craig scandal for the Statesman was a finalist for the 2007 Pulitzer Prize for breaking news.

 Vela Magazine: “Tough Odds, Lady Bird